theg1239/the-everything-assistant/README.md

 - **Faculty Information**: Real-time faculty data scraping from VIT websites
 - **Comprehensive Knowledge Base**: Extensive information about VIT programs, policies, and procedures
 - **Agentic Capabilities**: AI automatically decides when and which tools to use
-- **Seamless Tool Calling**: Tools work in the background without user awareness
+- **Seamless Tool Calling**: Tools work in the background without user awareness.

 ## Setup